 You’ve no doubt noticed video content is exploding on social media.
-You may also have heard that video is effective for marketing.
+You may also have heard that video is useful for marketing.
 It is common knowledge that video is the darling of the search engines.
 Here are just a few compelling statistics from 2018 HubSpot blogger articles about video marketing:[i]

 All the above is enticing to a marketer, of course.
 But if you’re a start-up, a nonprofit, or even a larger company with a limited budget, how can you create a promotional video affordably?

 Set out below are six simple steps to producing a professional and cost-effective first video.